580+ 5-Star ReviewsWhatsApp

 Practice Resources: What to Use and When

-The official UCAT practice materials - four full mock exams and a question bank on the official UCAT website - are your most valuable resource and should be treated accordingly.
+The official UCAT practice materials (four full mock exams and a question bank on the official UCAT website) are your most valuable resource and should be treated accordingly.
 Do not use them in week 1.
-Save them for weeks 4 onwards so they are available when your skills are developed enough to learn meaningfully from them.
+Save the official mocks for the final third of your preparation (week 5 onwards on the 8-week plan), with one exception: official SJT questions, which you should start using as soon as timing is introduced.

-4. Our Free UCAT Skills Trainer - throughout, for section-specific drilling
+4. Our Free UCAT Skills Trainer: throughout, for drilling individual sections

 Frequently Asked Questions